MIPS/gcc/gcc/config/aarch64/iterators.md

     UNSPEC_FMLAL2	; Used in aarch64-simd.md.
     UNSPEC_FMLSL2	; Used in aarch64-simd.md.
     UNSPEC_SEL		; Used in aarch64-sve.md.
+    UNSPEC_SADDV	; Used in aarch64-sve.md.
+    UNSPEC_UADDV	; Used in aarch64-sve.md.
     UNSPEC_ANDV		; Used in aarch64-sve.md.
     UNSPEC_IORV		; Used in aarch64-sve.md.
     UNSPEC_XORV		; Used in aarch64-sve.md.